2010 Russian wildfires: 10 August

-Early in the afternoon of 10 August Greenpeace Russia stated that fires were raging in radioactive polluted areas near Bryansk, which is quite polluted due to the Chernobyl disaster of 1986.
+Early in the afternoon of 10 August Greenpeace Russia stated that fires were raging in radioactive polluted areas near Bryansk, which had previously been impacted by the Chernobyl disaster of 1986.
 This area is still heavily contaminated and has no inhabitants.
 In the Moscow area a heavy thunderstorm broke over the city.
-NO_{2} rates decreased from 8 times normal to normal NO_{2} rates.
-Unfortunately expectations are not favorable with temperatures over 35 degrees Celsius.
-Experts stated that the polluted air would continue again within a few days.
+NO_{2} rates decreased by 8 times, returning to their usual levels.
+However, temperatures over 35 degrees Celsius persist.
+Experts stated that the polluted air would resume within a few days.
 Environmental scientists stated that the brown cloud produced by the fires may cause soot to land on Arctic sea ice, causing faster melting.
 The release of industrial polychlorinated biphenyls from the fires and cryoconite causing melting on the Greenland Ice Sheet were also concerns.

 12 August

-With the number of fires being reduced from 612 to 562, the skies over Moscow were mostly clear on 12 August, giving the city a much needed break from the devastating smog.
+With the number of fires being reduced from 612 to 562, the skies over Moscow were mostly clear on 12 August.
 Residents in the city told reporters that they were overjoyed with the suddenly improved air; most of whom stopped wearing their masks as the air was safe to breathe.
 However, forecasts indicated that a shift in the winds was likely to occur in the coming days, likely bringing the smog back into Moscow.
 Reports indicated that roughly 80,000 hectares of land were still burning.

 Press reports stated that a preliminary estimate of damage to the Russian economy as a result of the fires was €11.4 billion ($15 billion).

 13 August

 Front end of forest forest-peat fire fighting near Roshal town (Shatursky District) on 13 August 2010.

-After weeks without rain, heavy downpours soaked Moscow and nearby areas, bringing further relief to the extended heat wave.
+After weeks without rain, heavy downpours soaked Moscow and nearby areas.
 However, in Sarov, about 480 km east of Moscow, a new fire started near the country's top nuclear research center.
 Earlier in August, radioactive and explosive materials were moved out of the facility due to the threat of fires; however, they were later returned when the threat lessened.
 Over 3,400 firefighters were battling the blaze and were being assisted by a special firefighting train.